Handling aws-auth in EKS Clusters

 --username "eks-developer"

-this would create an entry under the mapRoles section in aws-auth configMap :
+mapRoles section in aws-auth configMap :apiVersion: v1

 data: